-Combining TS into PG suite should be done with care given the biggest hurdle of PG-its high gradient variance.
-This raises prominent actionable questions that were ignored until this work: (i) How does the tree-expansion policy affect the PG variance? and (ii) can we design tree-expansion that is guaranteed to strongly reduce this variance?
-Here, we analyze the gradient variance of SoftTreeMax, and provide a practical methodology to choose the expansion policy to minimize the resulting variance.
-Our main result shows that a desirable expansion policy is one, under which the induced transition probabilities are similar for each starting state.
-More generally, we show that the gradient variance of SoftTreeMax decays at an exponential rate of $|\lambda_2|^d$ , where d is the depth of the tree and $\lambda_2$ is the second eigenvalue of the transition matrix induced by the tree expansion policy.

-This work is the first to prove such a relation between PG variance and tree expansion policy.
-In addition, we prove that the with an approximate forward model, the bias of the gradient is bounded proportionally to the approximation error of the model.

-To verify our results, we implemented a practical version of SoftTreeMax that exhaustively searches the entire tree and applies a neural network on its leaves.
-We test our algorithm on a parallelized Atari GPU simulator (Dalton et al., 2020).
-To enable a tractable deep search, up to depth eight, we also introduce a pruning technique that limits the width of the tree.
-We do so by sampling only the most promising nodes at each level.
-We integrate our SoftTreeMax GPU implementation into the popular PPO (Schulman et al., 2017) and compare it to the flat distributed variant of PPO.
-This allows us to demonstrate the potential benefit of utilizing learned models while isolating the fundamental properties of TS without added noise.
-In all tested Atari games, our results outperform the baseline and obtain up to 5x more reward.
-We further show in Section 6 that the associated gradient variance is smaller by three orders of magnitude in all games, demonstrating the relation between low gradient variance and high reward.
+Combining TS and PG should be done with care given the biggest downside of PG-its high gradient variance.
+This raises questions that were ignored until this work: (i) How to design a PG method based on tree-expansion that is stable and performs well in practice? and (ii) How does the tree-expansion policy affect the PG variance?
+Here, we analyze SoftTreeMax, and provide a practical methodology 38 to choose the expansion policy to minimize the resulting variance.
+Our main result shows that a 39 desirable expansion policy is one, under which the induced transition probabilities are similar for 40 each starting state.
+More generally, we show that the gradient variance of SoftTreeMax decays at 41 a rate of $|\lambda_2|^d$, where d is the depth of the tree and λ_2 is the second eigenvalue of the transition 42 matrix induced by the tree expansion policy.
+This work is the first to prove such a relation between 43 PG variance and tree expansion policy.
+In addition, we prove that the with an approximate forward 44 model, the bias of the gradient is bounded proportionally to the approximation error of the model.
+45 To verify our results, we implemented a practical version of SoftTreeMax that exhaustively searches 46 the entire tree and applies a neural network on its leaves.
+We test our algorithm on a parallelized 47 Atari GPU simulator [Dalton et al., 2020].
+To enable a tractable deep search, up to depth eight, we 48 also introduce a pruning technique that limits the width of the tree.
+We do so by sampling only the 49 most promising nodes at each level.
+We integrate our SoftTreeMax GPU implementation into the 50 popular PPO [Schulman et al., 2017] and compare it to the flat distributed variant of PPO.
+This allows 51 us to demonstrate the potential benefit of utilizing learned models while isolating the fundamental 52 properties of TS without added noise.
+In all tested Atari games, our results outperform the baseline 53 and obtain up to 5x more reward.
+We further show in Section 6 that the associated gradient variance 54 is smaller by three orders of magnitude in all games, demonstrating the relation between low gradient 55 variance and high reward.
+56